depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

      must have the same payoff.
      </p>
      </details>
-  4. Why does definition 3.3.12 imply that the vertices of a simplex must all receive different labels?
+  4. In MAS, why does definition 3.3.12 imply that the vertices of a simplex must all receive different labels?
+     TODO
-  5. Why in definition 3.4.12 does it not matter that the mapping is to pure strategies rather than a mixed strategy?
+  5. In MAS, why in definition 3.4.12 does it not matter that the mapping is to pure strategies rather than a mixed strategy?
   6. Take your favorite normal-form game, find a Nash Equilibrium, and then find a corresponding Correlated Equilibrium.

 <br>
 # 3 Extensive-Form Games